 Passing the Electrical Exam

-If you are serious about getting your Journeyman electrician license, save up and invest in a live seminar.
-These seminars are straight to the point and tell you exactly what to expect in the testing center.
+If you are serious about getting your Journeyman electrician license, save up and invest on a Study Guide, Simulated Practice Tests, or seminars.
+These options are straight to the point and show you what to expect in the testing center.

 There is no official guide on what to study for the journeyman test.
 You do have access to the Candidate Information Bulletin but the subject areas breakdown is very vague.